abeatrix/Kubernetes-Study-Guide/README.md

     - " A Pod is a Kubernetes abstraction that represents a group of one or more application containers (such as Docker), and some shared resources for those containers."

 ### Deploying Docker to a Kubernete Cluster
+1. `$ kubectl config get-contexts` return a list of cluster you are connected to
+    - context = your connection to your cluster(s)
+    - come from the end of the '.yaml' file
+        - `$ less ~/.kube/config` to see what's inside the '.yaml' file
+        - you can have multiple '.yaml' files or multiple contexts within a '.yaml' file

+#### Notes
+- you can have multiple '.yaml' files or multiple contexts within a '.yaml' file